ccmanuelf/ai-language-tutor-app/docs/USER_GUIDE.md

 **Problem: No speech recognition**
 - **Solution**:
   - Check microphone permissions in browser
-  - Verify IBM Watson credentials in `.env`
+  - Verify Mistral API key in `.env`
   - Test microphone in browser settings
+  - Ensure microphone is not being used by another app

 **Problem: Slow AI responses**
 - **Solution**: